sonyxsir/jetbrains-academy-projects/README.md

 # jetbrains-academy-projects

-Small projects developed for JetBrains Academy / Python developer course
+Here will be placed a few projects made for JetBrains Academy / Python developer course.

+List of projects completed:

+Zookeaper.